How will Technology Change Our Lives in Twenty Years?

 1. Disease prevention

 Watches and wearable devices are currently on the market that can monitor our heart rate and how many calories we burn when exercising.
 Tomorrow’s software will allow wearable tech to monitor blood sugar levels, oxygen consumption and even changes in hormone levels.
-Your watch can tell you when your stress levels are rising, when you need to eat and what would be the best food choice at that time for optimal health, when you are getting dehydrated or even when its the optimal time for pregnancy.
-Today we are getting much better at curing cancer, in 20 years, our wearable tech may actually be able to help prevent it in the first place.
+Your watch can tell you when your stress levels are rising.
+When you need to eat and what would be the best food choice at that time for optimal health.
+Today we are getting much better at curing cancer, in 20 years.
+Our wearable tech may actually be able to help prevent it in the first place.

 2. Minimal drive time